surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.24.2-dev.1 =
+= 4.24.2 =

-(2019/03/04) The Twitter Card section under the Document SSO &gt; Priority Media tab will now show only for the Summary and Summary Large Image card type.
+(2019/03/05) The Twitter Card section under the Document SSO &gt; Priority Media tab will now show only for the Summary and Summary Large Image card type.

-= 4.24.1 =

-(2019/03/04) Fixed the Twitter card type value for singular non-post types (like pages and products).